MESH-Research/invenio-stats-dashboard/README.md

   - `by_countries` (array[object]): Usage by visitor country
   - `by_referrers` (array[object]): Usage by referrer

 Each of the subcount arrays will include objects for only those subcount values that appear in that day's view or download events.
-For example, if no records with the "open" access status are viewed or downloaded on a given day, the `by_access_status` subcount array will not include an object for "open".
+For example, if no records with the "open" access status are viewed or downloaded on a given day, the `by_access_statuses` subcount array will not include an object for "open".

 Each object in the subcount arrays will have the following fields:
 - `id` (string): The identifier for the subcount (e.g., "open", "eng", etc.)